 Everyone is impacted

-Even those parents who aren’t even eligible for the 30 hours funding may be facing higher charges as nurseries and childminders revise fees across the board for all parents to recoup underfunding of those who do get it.
+Even those parents who aren’t even eligible for the 30 hours of funded childcare may be facing higher charges as nurseries and childminders revise fees across the board for all parents to recoup underfunding of those who do get it.

-- Astonishingly, at some settings there are parents who are now eligible for 30 hours funding from September are now paying fees which exceed the fees they were paying in August when they were only eligible for 15 hours funding; this is madness!
+- Astonishingly, at some settings there are parents who are now eligible for 30 hours funding from September are now paying fees which exceed the fees they were paying in August when they were only eligible for 15 hours free childcare; this is madness!

 - Younger children (under 3) also now face higher fees to subsidise the under-funding of the pre-school children so for these parents, they effectively pay more for childcare before the age of 3 to cover the cheaper childcare after 3.
 There is no benefit to them over the total period.
 Again, it is ridiculous and defeats the intention of the scheme which is to lower childcare costs.

-Parents eligible for 30 hours, parents only eligible for 15 hours and parents with children not yet old enough for the funding; all parents are feeling aggrieved.
+Parents eligible for 30 hours free childcare, parents only eligible for 15 hours free childcare and parents with children not yet old enough for the funding; all parents are feeling aggrieved.
 They feel cheated.
 They do not want to have to pay to subsidise this chaotic scheme.

 Stay with me, this isn’t a joke.
 It just keeps getting worse!